-Editor’s Note: We’re proud to report that this essay recently won honors in an annual humor-writing contest sponsored by the National Society of Newspaper Columnists.
+Editor’s Note: We’re proud to report that this essay on hot flashes and heat recently won honors in an annual humor-writing contest sponsored by the National Society of Newspaper Columnists.
 Someone feels our pain!

 How often do you wake up sweaty and exhausted after thrashing about all night trying to get comfortable?
 Welcome to summer, Ladies.
 Pardon me while I adjust the thermostat and collapse under a ceiling fan.

 Earlier in our lives, my husband complained that I was always either hot or cold and had only a two-degree range of comfort.
 Since menopause, I’m down to about half a degree on a good day.
 It’s much worse at night.
 I’m pretty sure that at some point in human history there was a Faustian bargain to trade female fertility for insomnia and night sweats.
 No wonder I’m in hell.

 My husband sleeps like a baby.
 Is it any wonder I watch crime shows in which the wife plots revenge?

 The nightly games commence after I’ve finally managed to fall asleep.
 My bladder is as old as the rest of me, so there are usually two bathroom visits per night.
 As soon as I get up, the dog maneuvers into my spot and heats the pillow and sheets by at least 10 degrees.
 By the time I muscle my way back onto the mattress, it takes me another 30 minutes to figure out whether I need a light blanket, sheet, or maybe just socks.
 The ceiling fan would provide relief, but turning it on full-blast startles the hubby who then makes rude comments about sleeping under a military chopper.

 My next step is to flip the pillow once or twice or 47 times to find the cold side.
 There is no cold side.
 There wasn’t a cold side before the dog sat on it, but now there never will be.
 No matter, though, because the pillow smells like someone needs a bath after rolling around in the backyard.